 Help us finish the room.
 Which fabric would you make the pillow?
 Drapery?
 Sofa?
 Chair?
 Ottoman?
 We would love to hear your feedback.

 This plum and gold family room is an amazing transformation.
 Changing the floor plan and “glamming” up the design really changed the room.
-Lisa to designer Lisa Scheff and Design Assistant, Eliza Oumano talk through why they made the design decisions that they made and how it
+Listen to designer Lisa Scheff and Design Assistant, Eliza Oumano talk through why they made the design decisions that they made and how it.